 In some cases, one or both of the spouses will ask for the court to issue temporary orders.
 Temporary orders govern the conduct of the parties during the divorce with an eye toward maintaining the status quo while preserving community property until the court renders a final decree of divorce.

 Temporary orders can be contested in which case a judge renders an order on the disputed issues after a hearing.
 You and your spouse can also enter into agreed temporary orders that you file with the court.

 This makes your agreement regarding who remains in the house a court order – hence the formal agreement aspect.

 So what happens if you and your spouse do not agree on who can stay in the house during the divorce?

 In that case, you would request the court to issue temporary orders as discussed above.
-The difference in these circumstances is that it will be a contested hearing with no agreement between you and your spouse.
+The difference in these circumstances is that it is a contested hearing with no agreement between you and your spouse.

-You will have the burden of persuading the judge why you should be allowed to stay in the marital residence during the divorce and your spouse should be forced to relocate.
+You have the burden of persuading the judge why the court should allow you to stay in the marital residence during the divorce and your spouse relocate.

-If you are awarded custody of minor children, it is likely you will also be awarded the exclusive right to remain in the residence so that the children can remain in the environment that they are accustomed to living in.
+If a court awards you custody of minor children, then it is likely the court will award you the exclusive right to remain in the residence so that the children can remain in the environment that they are accustomed to living in.

 But what factors would a court consider if there are no children in the marriage?

 The court might consider the relative earning capacity of you and your spouse in relation to your abilities to afford alternative housing.
 The court might also consider family and other alternatives available to you and your spouse during the divorce.
 The court will also consider whether remaining in the house would be more beneficial to you or your spouse.